 According to the CEO, Insignia has “some of the strongest brands within the wealth and financial advice market”, and it will lean on technology to bolster its offering.

-“Each of our four lines of business are individually strong and well-positioned; our 2030 Strategy is focussed on how we will build on our strong foundations to leverage economies of scale and position for strategic and targeted growth, driving outcomes for our customers and shareholders.”
+“Each of our four lines of business are individually strong and well-positioned; our 2030 strategy is focused on how we will build on our strong foundations to leverage economies of scale and position for strategic and targeted growth, driving outcomes for our customers and shareholders.”

 On the advice front, it said this will take the form of building out its Shadforth and Bridges businesses, which Insignia said can help address the unmet advice needs of Australians.

-“At Insignia Financial we believe in the power of financial advice and its ability to improve people’s lives,” said Hartley.
+“At Insignia Financial, we believe in the power of financial advice and its ability to improve people’s lives,” Hartley said.

 “We recognise there are a large number of Australians with unmet advice needs, and as Australia’s largest salaried adviser business, we are well positioned to lead in this space through quality financial advice.”